dzhavat/dzhavat.github.io/_posts/2019-08-05-how-to-add-curves-to-your-website.md

 * The `background` declaration is interesting.
 There are a few things but the positioning (defined by `center bottom`) is the key.
 This specifies where to place the image relative to edges of the element. `center` will center the image on the x-axis, while `bottom` will place it on the bottom of the y-axis.
 You can play with different combinations. `left bottom` or `right bottom` are also valid.
 You can specify [background-size](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) as well.
 Try it and see the effect.
 * The `content: ''` is quite important.
 Without it the element will not be generated.
 * `height: 103px` is the height of the SVG image.
 In your case that number might be different.
-* `top: -102px` moves the element 102px upwards from the top of the `.container`.
-There’s 1px difference between this value and the height and the reason for this is to make sure that the background image always appears glued to the `.container` element.
+* `bottom: 100%` places the bottom edge of the element at the top edge of the `.container`.
+This is achieved by using a [percentage value](https://developer.mozilla.org/en-US/docs/Web/CSS/bottom#Values) which is relative to the container’s height.
+Thanks to [Andrew Bone](https://dev.to/link2twenty/comment/dn6f) for sharing this tip.

 Here’s the result so far ([CodePen](https://codepen.io/dzhavat/full/NQarrp)):